mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A package can have any number of `init` functions in any of its source files.
-These functions are run in the order they appear, and alphabetically by source file name within a package.
+These functions are run in the order they appear and alphabetically by source file name within a package.

 The `init` functions of all imported packages are